-Book Weeding Project - Update #3
+Weeding Project - Update #4

+The books that are removed will be sent to Better World Books, a well-established social enterprise that supports libraries, literacy, and education.
 We would like to emphasize that books not available in our collection can always be requested from our Interlibrary Loans service and that these requests are typically filled within several days.